-Learn all about the life cycle of caterpillars and butterflies with a hatching kit, books, and fun party treats for their release day.
+Learn about the life cycle of a butterfly with a hatching kit, books, crafts, activities, and fun party treats for their release day.

 Disclosure: This project has been compensated as part of a social shopper insights study for Elmer’s by Collective Bias #gluenglitter #xtremeschoolglue

 We have been studying the life cycle of butterflies over summer vacation.
 I like to have activities that are not only fun for the kids, but also educational.
 This one was fabulous.